Frequently Asked Questions

 Q: How are scholars selected?
 How many will you select?

-A: The Scholar Selection Committee will select scholars based on the excellence of their military record, academic history, standardized test scores (as applicable), personal video statement and their potential to positively impact society after graduation.
-We expect to select approximately 10 scholars for 2020-21 academic year.
+A: The Scholar Selection Committee will select scholars based on the excellence of their military record, academic history, personal video statement, and their potential to positively impact society after graduation.
+We expect to select approximately 10 to 15 scholars each year.

 Q: When will scholars be selected?

-A: The Scholar Selection Committee will meet in mid-March of 2020 and will issue scholarship award letters on April 1, 2020.
+A: The Scholar Selection Committee will meet in mid-March and will issue scholarship award letters by April 1st of each year.

 Q: Once selected, are there any other requirements for scholars other than meeting the academic requirements of their respective programs?

 A: Yes.
-Upon enrollment, the program requires Bass Scholars to participate in at least two meaningful leadership/mentorship activities each semester to expose the Vanderbilt student body and broader community to their commitment, work ethic and character.
+Upon enrollment, the program requires Bass Military Scholars to participate in at least two meaningful leadership/mentorship, service activities each semester to expose the Vanderbilt student body and the broader community to their commitment, work ethic, and character.